-Richeson, a well established art supply manufacturer, recently came out with three new lines of pastels.
-Experienced pastelists often use several different textures in layers -- "Hard" pastels or semi-hard pastels for early layers, then a medium-hard product like Art Spectrum pastels or Rembrandt pastels, followed by the softest pastels like hand-rolled Unisons, Terry Ludwig, Sennelier or Schminke.
-Their new strategy seems to be to provide products in three different softnesses so that a pastelist using this technique doesn't have to look any farther than their product.
+In 2009, Richeson, a well-established art supply manufacturer, came out with three new lines of pastels.
+Experienced pastelists often use several different textures in layers—"hard" pastels or semi-hard pastels for early layers, then a medium-hard product like Art Spectrum pastels or Rembrandt pastels, followed by the softest pastels like hand-rolled Unisons, Terry Ludwig, Sennelier, or Schminke.
+Their strategy seemed to be to provide products in three different softnesses so that a pastelist using this technique doesn't have to look any farther than their product.

-My set didn't arrive till January 2nd because the big set sold out like crazy over Christmas.
-It was just too big, too lush and colorful, a full range set of artist grade pastels for only $105.99 -- no wonder it sold out!
-I was happily surprised at the speed it shipped once Blick got it in.
-I think the Richeson factory may even have been a bit overloaded by the orders for this product.
+My set didn't arrive till January 2, 2020, because the big set sold out like crazy over Christmas.
+It was just too big, too lush and colorful, a full range set of artist-grade pastels for only $105.99—no wonder it sold out!

 It was worth the wait.

-Sanford NuPastel hard pastels have a wonderful texture, are long and thin and easy to control.
-They don't generate as much dust as the softer pastels, the corners of the square sticks make them easy to draw with and until I became more aware of lightfastness issues, they were my favorites.
+Sanford NuPastel hard pastels have a wonderful texture and are long, thin, and easy to control.
+They don't generate as much dust as the softer pastels; the corners of the square sticks make them easy to draw with, and until I became more aware of lightfastness issues, they were my favorites.
 Unfortunately, many of the colors fade in pretty short order, especially some of the rich reds and violets.
 Richeson's semi-hard pastels are listed as lightfast, so this was an important issue for me in replacing 96 NuPastels with 120 Richesons.

 The range does have beautiful greens.
-Fully a fifth of those 120 sticks are some shade or other of true brilliant green or dark green.
-The set is very strong on blues as well, with a lot of good earth tones, a nice range of grays and good reds and yellows -- including those important magentas and purplish reds as well as some striking purples.
+Fully a fifth of those 120 sticks is some shade or other of true brilliant green or dark green.
+The set is very strong on blues as well, with a lot of good earth tones, a nice range of grays, and good reds and yellows—including those important magentas and purplish reds as well as some striking purples.
 Good darks are included throughout the spectrum.

-Very light blues are important down at the horizon of skies and light greens are important for highlights on leaves and a host of other things, including accents and reflected color on clouds or white flowers next to green leaves.
-So I will need those missing tints for convenience, today when I painted A Winter Fantasy, I went back to scrubbing a white stick in over the lightest blue-green in the set to bring it up to the horizon lightness.
+Very light blues are important down at the horizon of skies, and light greens are important for highlights on leaves and a host of other things, including accents and reflected color on clouds of white flowers next to green leaves.

 These give better results on sanded paper than ordinary sketchbook paper, but that's true of all pastels.
 The "toothier" the paper, the more layers you can use and the less pressure you need to deposit pigment.